rattletat/yt-scraper/README.md

 ## License
 This plugin is free and unemcumbered software released into the public domain.

-For more information, see the included [UNLICENSE][license-url] file.
+For more information, see the included [LICENSE][license-url] file.

 <!-- Markdown link & img dfn's -->
 [pip-url]: https://pip.pypa.io/en/stable/